pvdz/preval/tests/cases/normalize/builtins/typing/feat_known_global_rest.md

 Denormalized calls: Same

 Todos triggered:
-- type trackeed tricks can possibly support resolving the type for calling this builtin symbol: $Object_is
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Object_is
-- type trackeed tricks can possibly support resolving the type for calling this builtin symbol: $Object_isFrozen
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Object_isFrozen
-- type trackeed tricks can possibly support resolving the type for calling this builtin symbol: $Object_isSealed
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Object_isSealed
-- type trackeed tricks can possibly support resolving the type for calling this builtin symbol: $String_fromCodePoint
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $String_fromCodePoint
-- type trackeed tricks can possibly support resolving the type for calling this builtin symbol: $String_raw
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $String_raw